Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Observations

 \subsection{Caltech--NRAO Stripe\,82 Survey}

-CNSS is a five-epoch survey with the NSF's Karl G.~Jansky Very Large Array~\citep[VLA;][]{Perley+2011} at S band (2--4\,GHz) that was carried out between December 2013 and May 2015.
+CNSS is a five-epoch survey with the NSF's Karl G.~Jansky Very Large Array~\citep[VLA;][]{Perley+2011} at \textit{S} band (2--4\,GHz) that was carried out between 2013 December and 2015 May.
 It was designed to probe timescales of days, months, and years, and thus significantly advance the understanding of slow transient phenomena in the radio sky.
 Each epoch of CNSS covers the full $\sim$270\,deg$^{2}$ Sloan Digital Sky Survey (SDSS) Stripe\,82 region with a uniform single-epoch sensitivity of $\sim$80\,$\mu$Jy and a spatial resolution of $\sim$3$''$.
 Through the use of On The Fly (OTF) mosaicing~\citep{Mooley+2018,Mooley+2019}, the CNSS combines shallow mapping of the sky with the excellent sensitivity of the VLA, thus delivering a high survey speed without being compromised by large slew-and-settle overheads.
 The results from the 50\,deg$^{2}$ pilot survey were presented in~\cite{Mooley+2016}, and included the discovery of radio transients consistent with an RS CVn binary and a dKe star.
-The full catalog of transients detected in the CNSS five epoch survey will be presented in an upcoming paper~(Mooley et al.,~in prep).
 CNSS was designed as a pathfinder for wide-field radio surveys, including the VLA Sky Survey~\citep[VLASS;][]{lacy2019}.